Roast-Portal/Website/README.md

-# RoastPortal Landing Page
+# Roast Portal Landing Page

-This simple static site showcases the RoastPortal quiz.
+This simple static site showcases the Roast Portal quiz.
 The quiz will cycle through questions one by one, then post the results to a Google Sheet via an Apps Script endpoint.

 ## Connect to Google Sheets